Monday, March 31, 2008

 3. Modern pastors get paid too much

-elders, especially those that labor in the word, are worthy of double honor.
+The Bible says that elders, especially those that labor in the word, are worthy of double honor.
 The context is remuneration.
 If you work full time, take whatever you make, multiply it by two, and that is easily what your pastor is worth.
 A good pastor is worth his weight in gold!
-Now, I'm not saying that is what pastors should get paid, but certainly, 99.9% of all churches have no reason at all to complain about what their pastors do get paid.
+Now, I'm not saying that is what pastors should get paid, but certainly, 99% of churches have no reason at all to complain about what their pastors do get paid.

-God alone is responsible for the increase.
+Biblically, church growth is not in the purview of church leaders, nor church members for that matter.
+Leaders sow the word, and water it, but God alone is responsible for the increase.
 A focus on church growth can only result in the dethroning of God and the subsequent substitution of human methodology in place of the work of the Spirit.
 If we control it, as we must if it is ours to determine, than it also follows that it must be generated from our creativity and determination.
 One can expand the clientele of a supermarket through good marketing, it doesn't follow that we can or should do the same for our church.

 5. Evangelism requires Christians to act as unbelievers do

-I have to admit, this one can bug me.
+I have to admit, this one bugs me.
 Jesus didn't collect taxes, get drunk, or use the services of prostitutes.
 He didn't dress like them nor act like them.
 He did hang out with them, minister to them, and win them.
 He changed them, they didn't change him.
 How is cussing, drinking, watching questionable entertainment, or gutting the gospel following Christ's example?
-I don't think Paul's statements about cross-cultural evangelism can be taken to mean we should either.
+I don't think Paul's statements about cross-cultural evangelism can be taken to mean that we should either.

 6. Pastors chief role as leaders is vision casting